Synchronizing Files

 type: git

-The git mode is simply a wrapper around normal git operations and expects that you are dealing with a normal git flow for staging files, making commits, marking files to be ignored, etc. It will issue a warning and take the following actions when various conditions are met:
+mode is simply a wrapper around normal git operations and expects that you are dealing with a normal git flow for staging files, making commits, marking files to be ignored, etc. It will issue a warning and take the following actions when various conditions are met:

-• halt: there are staged-but-not-committed files (e.g. git add/rm ... operations, but not yet committed)
+halt: there are staged-but-not-committed files (e.g.

-• halt: there unstaged changes to tracked files
+operations, but not yet committed)halt: there unstaged changes to tracked files

-• warn: changes to files which are untracked, but are also unignored
+warn: changes to files which are untracked, but are also unignored

-If there are no issues with the repository, sync will fetch the authoritative repository version, attempting to update the local repository.
-If there are any merge conflicts, the sync operation will fail and refer you to the normal process for resolving such conflicts.
+will fetch the authoritative repository version, attempting to update the local repository.
+If there are any merge conflicts, the sync

 Filters

-Filtering happens by applying include or exclude filters in sequence.
-A filter is a string that starts either with a "- " (an exclude filter), "+ " (an include filter), or neither of those (defaulting to an include filter).
-Filters can include * or ** for file or file+directory globs - see the particular tool documentation for more supported patterns.
-We adopt the rsync convention where earlier filters in the sequence have precedence over filters applied later, which flepimop translates to other tools conventions as necessary.
-So an "+ *" as the first filter means "include everything" and has precedence over subsequent filters; similarly, an initial "- *" filter (meaning exclude everything) and would block all subsequent inclusions specified.
+convention where earlier filters in the sequence have precedence over filters applied later, which flepiMoP translates to other tools conventions as necessary.
+So an "+ *" as the first filter means "include everything" and has precedence over subsequent filters.
+Similarly, an initial "- *" filter, meaning exclude everything, would block all subsequent inclusions specified.
+Substring filters are resolved by the protocol to only include paths with a user specified substring in them.

-For convenience, when users provide only include filters (after resolving all configuration file(s) and any command line options), this is interpretted as "include whatever matches this filter, and then exclude everything else".
-This happens by automatically adding a - ** as the final (lowest precedence) filter.
+For convenience, when users provide only include filters (after resolving all configuration file(s) and any command line options), this is interpreted as "include whatever matches this filter, and then exclude everything else".
+This happens by automatically adding a - **

-In configuration files, the filter key is filters within a supporting protocol type.
+within a supporting protocol type.
 The value of that key can be a single string or a list of strings (in either square-bracket or bullet form).
 The left-to-right (or top-to-bottom) order determines which filter is first vs last.

 When invoked on the command line, you can also specify changes to the filters in a few ways: